 - Be mindful of streaming sites: Some services actively block VPN IPs. you may need to switch servers or disable the VPN for certain content.

-Practical use cases: what you can and can’t expect
+Practical use cases: what you can and can’t expect Is mullvad vpn free and how Mullvad VPN pricing, privacy, and setup compare for VPN users in 2026

 - Public Wi‑Fi safety: Edge’s Secure Network can give you a little extra privacy on public networks, but a full VPN provides broader protection across all apps and services.